ActiveState/homework/dep-tree/README.md

 ## Time Limit

-We'd like you to complete this assignment within one week of receiving instructions to do this from your recruiting contact.
+We'd like you to complete this assignment within one week of receiving instructions to do this from your recruiting contact, unless you were told otherwise.
 However, we understand that this may not always be possible, for any number of reasons.
 If this poses a problem for you, please let your recruiting contact know what timeline works for you.

 ## Requesting an Exemption